 Camera operators, photo assistants, lighting technicians, not to forget the best boys, make-up artists, stylists, casting agents, office secretaries, caterers, roadies, drivers, guides, guards… they all did their best to support me.

-Especially I would like to thank my office and studio assistants for many long years, my left and right hands Yvonne Wilmot and Inga Svensson.
+Especially I would like to thank my office and studio assistants for many long years, my left and right hands Yvonne Wilmot from New York and Inga Svensson from Stockholm.